-The role of the teacher at Pivot Charter School is to monitor student progress online daily, provide feedback, encouragement and support to students, provide academic support in their areas of expertise for students needing help and produce accurate, timely and compliant documentation of independent study attendance.
-Teachers do not necessarily provide direct instruction to a “class” of students on a daily basis but are at the resource center every day.
-The teacher, called an Educational Coordinator, counsels, mentors, provides oversight and direction and provides whatever support it takes to help students succeed in their academic endeavors.
+The role of the teacher at Pivot Charter School is to monitor student progress online daily, provide feedback, encouragement, and support to students, provide academic support in their areas of expertise for students needing help and produce accurate, timely and compliant documentation of independent study attendance.
+Teachers do not necessarily provide direct instruction to a “class” of students on a daily basis but are at our resource centers every day.
+Teachers, also known as Educational Coordinators, counsel, mentor, provide oversight, direction and whatever support it takes to help students succeed in their academic endeavors.

 The Educational Coordinators of Pivot North Bay:

 Melissa grew up in Santa Rosa and studied at San Francisco State University, receiving a B.A. in Creative Writing with a minor in World Literature.
 She hopes to bring her passion for the written word to the students at Pivot.
 Outside of the classroom, she spends her time writing, adopting new plants, learning arts and crafts projects, and hanging out with her “niblings” (her sibling’s kids).

 Robert grew up in Southern California.
 He has been teaching for over 20 years both in the United States and abroad.
 Robert has a passion for history, geography and travel.
 He enjoys teaching and sharing his passion with students.